sowcow/blog/content/posts/dolphins.md

 - movies
 ---

-Non-modern war documentaries and propaganda can be surprisingly good.
+Old war documentaries and propaganda can be surprisingly good.